Skip to main content

 Should you get a preventive screening with whole-body MRI?

-Full body MRI scans are a practice that may not be as beneficial as you think.
-At least not if you're healthy and symptom-free.
-Read on to learn more about full body MRI scans.
+Full-body MRI scans may not be as beneficial as you think, especially if you are healthy and without symptoms.
+Read on and learn more about full-body MRI scans.

 Full-body MRI scan